opardo/GPDPQuantReg/README.md

 ## Author

-Omar Pardo (omarpardog@gmail.com)
+Carlos Omar Pardo (omarpardog@gmail.com)

 ## Description

 R Package.
-Bayesian and nonparametric quantile regression, using Gaussian Processes to model the base function, Dirichlet Processes for the error, and a MCMC algorithm to fit the model.
+Bayesian and nonparametric quantile regression, using Gaussian Processes to model the trend, and Dirichlet Processes for the error.
+An MCMC algorithm works behind to fit the model.

 ## Example

 First, you must install the package directly from Github.
+(I hope eventually you will do it from CRAN.)

 ```{r}
 library(devtools)